 Shrubs with leaves divided featherwise into many leaflets.
-Spikelike, 3- to 6-in.-long clusters of blue or purple, single-petaled flowers typically bloom in early summer.
+Spikelike, 3- to 6 inches-long clusters of blue or purple, single-petaled flowers typically bloom in early summer.
 In cold weather, plants may die back nearly to the ground; in warmer areas, they should be cut back severely to prevent lankiness.
 Tough and undemanding, withstanding heat and wind.
 Butterflies love the flowers.

-A. canescens.
-LEAD PLANT.
-Native to the High Plains from Canada to Texas.
-About 3 ft. tall and wide, with silvery, downy foliage.
+- Native to the High Plains from Canada to Texas.

-- Native to eastern U.S. Lanky grower reaches 1015 ft. tall and wide, with light green foliage.
+- Native to eastern U.S. Lanky grower reaches 1015 feet tall and wide, with light green foliage.

 - Grows to 39 feet high and 35 feet wide, with silvery, downy leaves and spring bloom.